What is 10DLC and Why Does it Matter?

 Why 10DLC?

 Local long codes are normal, everyday 10-digit local phone numbers.
 They can only send at a rate of 1 message per second and only support sending a few hundred messages per day.
-They are really only meant for 1 to 1, transactional messaging and phone calls.
+They are really only meant for 1-to-1, transactional messaging and phone calls.

 Accountability

 With short codes being the only true way of sending mass text messages at scale, how do businesses make use of their power in an affordable way?
 They share them.
-Shared short codes are standard, everyday short codes that are used by many brands.
-In some cases, thousands of brands will use a single number.
+At least they used to.

 Features of 10DLC Numbers